 Each school day, Student Support Program staff utilize pocket turnouts and will inspect all items brought by students.
-All items, including cell phones, brought into the program will be stored for students and returned at the end of the day.
+All items, including cell phones, brought into the program will not be allowed in the classroom and will be stored in the office for students.
+Items will be returned at the end of the day.
 The Student Support Program staff are not responsible for anything brought into the building that is lost, stolen, or broken.
-Students are not to bring excessive items such as combs, makeup, headphones, and the like to the Student Support Program.
+Students are not to bring excessive items such as accessories, makeup, nuisance items, and the like to the Student Support Program.

 Students attending the Student Support Program are not allowed to bring backpacks or bags/purses of any kind to school under any circumstances.
-Our campus is a drug/tobacco free campus and regardless of a student's age, these items are not to be brought onto campus for any reason.